 America and in future installments.

-The game became a
+The game became a hit, and was

-moves could be strung together that was initially a programming glitch.
+be strung together that was initially a programming glitch.
 Street Fighter II is often credited with

 revitalizing a struggling arcade industry, exhibiting a level of popularity

 unseen since Pac-Man.
-It propelled the fighting
+It led to the creation of

 today’s downloadable patches.
 Rather than releasing direct sequels of the game,

-a dark version of Ryu and Ken.
+essentially a dark version of Ryu and Ken.

 At the height of Street Fighter’s popularity, Capcom